How to add a directory to the PATH?

 Even if system scripts do not use this,

-in any of the cases that one wants to add a path (e.g., $HOME/bin
+in any of the cases that one wants to add a path (e.g., $HOME/bin) to the PATH environment variable, one should use

 PATH="${PATH:+${PATH}:}$HOME/bin"

-for appending (instead of PATH="$PATH:$HOME/bin"
+for appending (instead of PATH="$PATH:$HOME/bin"),

 and